argyleink/Google-IO-2021-Workshop_User-Adaptive-Interfaces/readme.md

 ### Getting Started

 [Vite](https://vitejs.dev/) is the tool used in this project.
-Have node.js installed and run the following commands:
+Have node.js (v12 or newer) installed and run the following commands:

 ```bash
 npm install